A mathematical upper bound on embedded intelligence, derived through the lens of combinatorial topology and category theory.

 The answer, it turns out, depends on whether you are inside alone.

-A sphere knows three things about itself.
+A sphere can know three orders of things about itself.
 A torus knows six.
-The difference is a hole — an opening toward another mind — and whether you are willing to let that opening change the shape of the surface
+A pair of toruses seven.
+The difference is a hole — an opening toward another mind — and whether you are willing to let that opening change the shape of the surface through which you see.